What was going on?

 I was working the concession stand, selling snacks and laughing with other parents and the abundance of those that came out for “friday night lights.”
 It was our routine that after he’d showered, he’d come back down to the field and visit me for a hot dog or two before going to cheer on the varsity.

 Usually we joked and talked, but I knew with one glance that he was upset about more than just the defeat.
 My heart beat in alarm and when I asked over and over what was wrong, he just shook his head and wouldn’t talk.

 He left and went up to the stands and when things slowed down, I mentioned to another mom how upset Collin was.
 She looked at me pointedly and said she just had a similar experience with her son also.

 As bad news travels fast, we soon learned from a third mom that another player on the sophomore team had attempted suicide by trying to hang himself in the locker room after the game.
-One particularly strong teammate saw what was happening and lifted this boy up to remove the belt that he had secured around his neck and fastened to the top crossbar of a bathroom stall.
-That player saved the boy’s life.
+One particularly strong teammate saw what was happening and lifted the boy up to remove the belt that he’d secured around his neck and fastened to the top crossbar of a bathroom stall.
+That quick-thinking player saved the boy’s life.

 Collin didn’t see as it was happening, but ran over in the screaming and commotion.
-The boys found a coach who talked to the troubled player and ultimately asked my son and a couple other teammates to escort this young man to the field while they attempted to locate his parents.
+The boys found a coach who talked to the troubled player and ultimately asked my son and a couple other teammates to escort the young man to the field while they attempted to locate his parents.
 The weight and gravity of the situation tore Collin and the others to pieces.
 Their tears continued in the bleachers, even as they willed them to stop.